avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### October 14th, 2020:

+I have finally *actually* fixed the 'chunked data' problem that I've mentioned before.
+The issue was that the EEG data appeared to be 'chunked', with blank spots between chunks.
+This was ultimately due to the FTDI driver settings.
+I fixed this by going to the file `/sys/bus/usb-serial/devices/ttyUSB0/latency_timer` and changing the contents from 16 to 1.
+I have also added some scripting to perform this automatically in the `install_pi` bash script.

+I have also received another Cyton + Daisy board from Dr. Ghassemi, and I've hooked it up with an OpenBCI pulse sensor.
+However, the process for streaming the pulse data is a bit more involved, as it is not collected through the same channels as the EEG data.
+After a lot of digging, I've found that I'll need to reconfigure the Cyton board in order to be able to access the pulse sensor data through the Brainflow APi.
+That will be a job for tomorrow (or more realistically, this weekend).

 ##### October 12th, 2020:

 Over the last week, I've been struggling to fine-tune the filtering, as well as getting spectrogram head-plots function as Dr. Ghassemi requested.